Botanical Name: Lavandula Angustifolia

 To create Lavender Essential Oil, the most common extraction method is steam distillation.
 This process utilizes steam to extract oil from the lavender buds.
 The steam then carries that oil to a flask where the liquid and oil separate, making it easy to collect and bottle the oil.

 Here are a few of our favorite ways to incorporate Lavender Essential Oil into your daily routine:

 Here are a few of our favorite recipes for Lavender Essential Oil.

 Ice Cold Lavender Towels

 Yes.
-Lavender Essential Oils are generally non-irritating and non-sensitizing.
+Lavender Essential Oil is generally non-irritating and non-sensitizing.
 For safety, use with a carrier oil for topical application.
 (Click here for dilution rates.)
 As with all our oils, keep out of the reach of children.
 Check with a healthcare professional if you're nursing, pregnant, or have a medical condition.
 Always use our oils externally.